biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 It is possible that an insufficient RAM memory error occurs, the program stops and at the end of step 1 "MemoryError" is observed, in this case it is necessary to use the -subset argument (see case 4).
 The recommended is three to five million sequences for common computer equipment.
 To see the most common errors, check the **Issues** section at the end.

-At the end you can see the viruses detected in a summarized way like:
+If everything works correctly you can see at the end the detected viruses in a summarized way like:

 ![Structure](/images/end.PNG)